How Charlie Kirk shaped a generation of young people into a conservative force

 Anna Paulina Luna, a Florida Republican congresswoman, said Kirk recruited her as national Hispanic outreach director when she was planning to attend medical school.

-“He’s part of the reason I’m in office right now,” Rep. Anna Paulina Luna said of Kirk from outside the Capitol Wednesday.
+“He’s part of the reason I’m in office right now,” Luna said of Kirk from outside the Capitol Wednesday.

 Kennedy Peterson, 20, was among the young people who came to Turning Point headquarters after Kirk’s death was announced Wednesday.